 Getting into ketosis for the first time may take a few weeks.
 Once you are in it, you then may choose to come out by raising the carbs up.
 Then you go back into ketosis.
 Cycling in and out is where you get the greatest benefit although this is debatable but you need to figure this out for yourself.
 When you go into ketosis you lower your insulin, sugar and mtor (insulin for protein) and other things that help decrease inflammation and reverse disease.
 Then you come out of ketosis to raise sugar, insulin, etc. You raise and lower these hormones and other factors on a regular basis.

 This is BALANCE.
 It’s like setting your thermostat to 70 in your house.
 The heat goes up and down from 71 to 69.
 Up and down is balance.

 Another value to cycling in and out of ketosis is your cells adapt to using one fuel, sugar, then the other, ketones.
 It’s like a hybrid car that seamlessly goes from gas to electric then back to gas.
 Healthy cells get stronger when you cycle from sugar to ketones whereas unhealthy, sick cells cannot so they die.

-Depending on your health goals you may want to get into ketosis a few times a year or 28 days each month.
+Depending on your health goals you may want to get into ketosis all the time, a few times a year, or half the month.

 Be Cautious with Exogenous Ketones

 Exogenous ketones are a powder ketone supplement.
 Going into ketosis naturally with your diet is optimal.
 Your ketones naturally go up and your glucose and insulin naturally decrease.
-If you consume powdered ketones, your glucose and insulin remain high and that is a potentially dangerous state for your body to be in.
+If you consume powdered ketones, your glucose and insulin remain high while ketones go up and that is a potentially dangerous state for your body to be in.
 This is especially harmful to people trying to heal from chronic illnesses.